pthunga/Bioinformatics-Consulting-Project/Code.md

 ```
 SAM files will be written to data/mappedReads
 slurm output is being written to consultingProject/scripts. <Edit this part after you move it>

+I didn't add ReadGroup info the first time.
+I think it might be necessary when handling merged files so Rerunning alignment with readgroup info.
+These files will be saved under /mappedReads/readGroup/

+SAM files without RG tags are being converted to bam, will remove these sam files after conversion.